My Criteria for Eating Out as a Coeliac

 I consider very carefully whether or not to recommend restaurants or cafes to fellow coeliacs.

 Unless you are eating at a 100% gluten free place, there is always an element of risk, and each person has their own standard of what feels ok to them.

 For me, I have to be reasonably confident that the staff ‘get it’ – that they understand what ‘gluten free’ means and that the risk of cross-contamination is minimal.
 The gluten free option(s) also have to be good – not just ‘good for gluten free’.

 No matter how careful I am in my recommendations, however, experiences do vary.
 You might come into contact with a less knowledgeable member of staff, menus may change, places may go up or downhill.
 Please bear this in mind and always do your own research to ensure that you have the best experience possible.

-I use Google Adsense across my blog.
-This means that Google chooses adverts to put in spaces around my blog.
-Please be aware that the content of these ads is not chosen by me, but is determined by your browsing history and the content of the page.
+- Google Adsense adverts = Google chooses adverts to put in spaces around my blog.
+Please be aware that the content of these ads is not chosen by me, but is determined by the content of the page and your browsing history.

 A post that is paid-for is clearly marked with a “#sp” in the title and a written disclaimer at the beginning of the post.

 I sometimes accept free products or experiences if I think they will be of interest to me and my readers.
 If I use them in a post, I declare that I have received them free of charge (see my Soothe Food post for an example) and will give my honest opinions.

 90% of the time, I write about things I have paid for myself.